MegaJoctan/MALE5/Linear Models/README.md

-## CLogisticRegression Class: Logistic Regression for MQL5
+## CLogisticRegression Class: Logistic Regression

 The `CLogisticRegression` class provides functionalities for implementing logistic regression in MQL5.
 This statistical method allows you to model the probability of a binary outcome (belonging to one of two classes) based on independent variables.